-Audit reports will be generated for each audit investigation and will be distributed to the principal investigator, the SVPR, the Assistant Vice President - Research Integrity, the IRB chairperson and the IRB administrator.
+- Audit reports will be generated for each audit investigation and will be distributed to the principal investigator, the SVPR, the Assistant Vice President Research Integrity, the IRB chairperson and the IRB administrator.
 For routine audits, the IRB chairperson or designee will conduct an initial review of the audit report.
 If both the research compliance officer and IRB chairperson/designee agree that the audit report contains no findings related to serious or continuing non-compliance, the audit report can be accepted as written on behalf of the IRB.
-A copy of the audit report may be placed on the next agenda for IRB members to review for informational purposes.

-The research compliance officer will work with the principal investigator, if requested, to implement any recommendations that were included in the audit report.
-Failure by the principal investigator to communicate with the research compliance officer regarding implementation of recommendations may lead to a "for cause" audit or could be reported to the IRB as continuing non-compliance.
+A copy of the audit report may be placed on the next agenda for IRB members to review for informational purposes. - The research compliance officer will work with the principal investigator, if requested, to implement any recommendations that were included in the audit report.
+Failure by the principal investigator to communicate with the research compliance officer regarding implementation of recommendations

-Chapter 2 - Institutional Review Board Structure and Function

-All audit reports that result from "for cause" audits, regardless of the findings, and any audit reports that either the research compliance officer or the IRB chairperson/designee (or both) determine to include findings of serious or continuing non-compliance will be placed on the next IRB agenda for review at a convened meeting of the IRB.
-Audit reports will be available for review by all IRB members.

-At the convened IRB meeting, the audit report, findings, and recommendations will be reviewed.
+- may lead to a "for cause" audit or could be reported to the IRB as continuing non-compliance. - All audit reports that result from "for cause" audits, regardless of the findings, and any audit reports that either the research compliance officer or the IRB chairperson/designee (or both) determine to include findings of serious or continuing non-compliance will be placed on the next IRB agenda for review at a convened meeting of the IRB.
+Audit reports will be available for review by all IRB members. - At the convened IRB meeting, the audit report, findings, and recommendations will be reviewed.
 The Board will make a final determination as to whether the findings meet the definition of serious and/or continuing non-compliance.
-The Board will either accept the recommendations of the research compliance officer or may require different or additional aspects of the corrective action plan.

-Following the IRB's review of the audit report and any additional determinations that they have made, the principal investigator will be notified (via iRIS) of the outcome of the review.
-If the IRB offers a plan of correction, the specific changes to be implemented will be communicated, as well as a time frame for implementing the changes.
+The Board will either accept the recommendations of the research compliance officer or may require different or additional aspects of the corrective action plan. - Following the IRB's review of the audit report and any additional determinations that they have made, the principal investigator will be notified (via Cayuse) of the outcome of the review.
+If the IRB offers a plan of correction, the specific changes to be implemented will be communicated. as well as a time frame for implementing the changes.
 If the IRB has determined that the project is to be suspended or terminated, this information will be communicated to the principal investigator as well.
-See information regarding Study Suspension and Study Termination.

-The SVPR and Assistant Vice President - Research Integrity will be notified of any IRB determinations of serious or continuing non-compliance and any decision to suspend or terminate a research project.
+See information regarding Study Suspension and Study Termination. - The SVPR and Assistant Vice President Research Integrity will be notified of any IRB determinations of serious or continuing non-compliance and any decision to suspend or terminate a research project.
 The SVPR will be responsible for notifying DHHS and/or the FDA (if necessary) or any other oversight or sponsoring agency.
 The Department Chairperson of the principal investigator will also be notified of these decisions by the IRB.